Want to set up WooCommerce Mailchimp integration and supercharge your email marketing?

 Sending subscription reminders to your customers is crucial in generating recurring revenue in your business.

-While WooCommerce Subscriptions help you manage subscription products, FunnelKit Automations assists you in sending email reminders about them.
+While WooCommerce Subscriptions helps you manage subscription products, FunnelKit Automations helps you send email reminders for them.

-You can send subscription reminders, subscription renewal payment failure updates, etc., easily.
+You can easily send subscription reminders, subscription renewal payment failure updates, etc.

 For that, choose the ‘Subscriptions Before Renewal’ event:

-Specify the number of days you want to remind your contacts about their subscription renewal.
+Specify the number of days before your contacts' subscription renewals you want to be reminded.

-Then, add the triggered contacts to an automation created on your Mailchimp account.
+Then add the triggered contacts to an automation in your Mailchimp account.

 Let’s suppose you want to collect phone numbers for your SMS marketing campaign.

-You can either create a form where your users can submit their responses.
+You can create a form for your users to submit their responses.
 You can also pick up phone numbers from the orders your users place on the WooCommerce website.

-For that, set up WooCommerce order created event trigger.
+For that, set up the WooCommerce order created event trigger.

 Then, update the custom fields within your contacts’ profiles.